saitoha/libsixel/README.md

                            option is given
 -u, --use-macro            use DECDMAC and DEVINVM sequences to
+                           optimize GIF animation rendering -n, --macro-number         specify an number argument for DECDMAC and make terminal memorize
+                           SIXEL image.
+No image is shown if this option is specified
-                           optimize GIF animation rendering -g, --ignore-delay         render GIF animation without delay -d DIFFUSIONTYPE, --diffusion=DIFFUSIONTYPE
+-g, --ignore-delay         render GIF animation without delay -d DIFFUSIONTYPE, --diffusion=DIFFUSIONTYPE
                            choose diffusion method which used